The Most Helpful Postpartum Tips For Dads

 This post may contain affiliate links that I may receive a commission from if you click & buy.
 In addition, the information on this site is NOT intended to be medical advice.
 See my full policy for more information.

-Believe it or not, the fourth trimester for dads can be equally as much of a roller coaster as it is for mom.
+Believe it or not, the postpartum period can be just as much of a roller coaster for dads as it is for new mothers.
+In fact, research shows that 7% and 9% of new fathers develop postpartum depression.

 This post may contain affiliate links from which I receive a commission if you click or make a purchase.
 In addition, the information on this site is NOT intended to be medical advice.
 Please seek professional medical care if needed.
 See my full policy for more information.